kenta-hirahara/kempo2_sotsuron/README.md

 # Code execution

-Go to the folder inn MATLAB and run
+Go to the folder in MATLAB and run
 ```
 $ KEMPO2